-A certain qualified institutional buyer, which we refer to as the "anchor investor," has expressed to usan interest to purchase up to 1,300,000 units in the aggregate in this offering.
-The anchor investor has subscribed for membership interests in our sponsor representing an indirect beneficial interest in up to 184,890 founder shares and 25,977 private placement units (or up to 212,621 founder shares and 28,750 private placement units if the underwriters' over-allotment option is exercised in full).
+Certain qualified institutional buyers or accredited investors, which we refer to as the "anchor investors," have expressed to us an interest to purchase up to 1,300,000 units in the aggregate in this offering.
+One of the anchor investors, which has expressed to us an interest to purchase up to 1,200,000 units in the offering, and anticipates subscribing for membership interests in our sponsor representing an indirect beneficial interest in up to 184,890 founder shares and 25,977 private placement units (or up to 212,621 founder shares and 28,750 private placement units if the underwriters' overallotment option is exercised in full).

-The price paid by the anchor investor for the aforementioned indirect ownership of our founder shares and private placement units is the same, proportionally, as that paid by the other members of our sponsor, collectively, for the rest of such membership interests (excluding interests held directly by members of our management, directors and advisors outside of their interests in our sponsor).
+The price paid by the anchor investors for the aforementioned indirect ownership of our founder shares and private placement units is the same, proportionally, as that paid by the other members of our sponsor, collectively, for the rest of such membership interests (excluding interests held directly by members of our management, directors and advisors outside of their interests in our sponsor).

-There can be no assurance that the anchor investor will acquire any units in this offering, or as to the amount of such units the anchor investor will retain, if any, prior to or upon the consummation of our initial business combination.
-In the event that the anchor investor purchases such units (either in this offering or after), it has agreed to vote any shares that it holds (including any public shares that it holds) in favor of our initial business combination, and a smaller portion of affirmative votes from other public shareholders would be required to approve our initial business combination.
-As a result of the private placement units that our anchor investor holds, it may have different interests with respect to a vote on an initial business combination than other public stockholders.
+There can be no assurance that the anchor investors will acquire any units in this offering, or as to the amount of such units the anchor investors will retain, if any, prior to or upon the consummation of our initial business combination.
+In the event that the anchor investors purchase such units (either in this offering or after), they have agreed to vote any shares that they hold (including any public shares that they hold) in favor of our initial business combination, and a smaller portion of affirmative votes from other public shareholders would be required to approve our initial business combination.
+As a result of the private placement units that one of our anchor investors may hold, it may have different interests with respect to a vote on an initial business combination than other public stockholders.

-Our anchor investor will not have any rights to the funds held in the trust account beyond the rights afforded to our public stockholders, as described herein.
+Our anchor investors will not have any rights to the funds held in the trust account beyond the rights afforded to our public stockholders, as described herein.